darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 ### Configurable settings:
 - The maximum texth length of a selection/entire document to consider for formatting.
 Default: 1M chars (limit does not apply from CLI or NPM).
 - Additional languages to support formatting for besides `markdown`.
 See possible configurable values [here](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers).
 Default: `[ ]`.
-- Column spacing to make the columns more spaced out from each other.
-Default: `0` (no extra spacing).
+- Column padding to make the columns more spaced out from each other.
+Default: `0` (no extra spacing/padding).
 - Keyboard shortcut to prettify the currently opened markdown document.
 Default: <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>M</kbd> (<kbd>CMD</kbd>+<kbd>ALT</kbd>+<kbd>M</kbd> on Mac).

 ## NPM